How to set up Continuous Delivery to Heroku

-The idea of Continuous Delivery is to allow developers to build, test and release software faster and more frequently.
+The idea of Continuous Delivery is to allow developers to build, run CI tests and release software faster and more frequently.

-This tutorial will show you how to optimize your workflow so that your application is automatically tested and pushed to Heroku on every push to the Master branch using Buddy CI/CD.
+This tutorial will show you how to optimize your workflow so that your application is automatically tested and pushed to Heroku on every push to GitHub (or any other repositoy) Master branch using Buddy CI/CD.
 Please bear in mind you'll need a Heroku account with one empty application to use it in your Buddy pipeline.

 Initializing version control for your project